alexanderrich/exploration_consumption/doc/journal/paper.md

 The model results are plotted in Figure @fig:exp3results.
 We found that participants were not very sensitive to our experimental manipulations.
-While some individual participants appeared to prefer either the immediate or the delayed option, the population as a whole showed no average preference, $CI=[XX, XX]$.
-Participants also showed almost no sensitivity to which option produced more video time, $CI=[XX, XX]$, even though choosing the superior option in the two non-equal-time groups of trials would have allowed them to watch 10 seconds more video and perform two fewer sliders on each trial.
+While some individual participants appeared to prefer either the immediate or the delayed option, the population as a whole showed no average preference, $CI=[-.41, .27]$.
+Participants also showed almost no sensitivity to which option produced more video time, $CI=[-.16, .41]$, even though choosing the superior option in the two non-equal-time groups of trials would have allowed them to watch 10 seconds more video and perform two fewer sliders on each trial.
 It may be that this manipulation was too subtle for many participants to become aware of it.